Creating the Conditions and Capacity for Communities to Confidently Participate in Collaborative-Based Siting

 Funding

 The DOE has asked us to collect input from communities about how to design and run such a voluntary process.
-Sometime in the next five years, the DOE has plans to begin a consent-based siting process to find a single place to temporarily store the spent nuclear fuel that is presently held at about 80 locations across the USA.
+Sometime in the next five years, the DOE has plans to begin a collaborative-based siting process to find a single place to temporarily store the spent nuclear fuel that is presently held at about 80 locations across the USA.

 Nothing in the work we are offering to do will in any way suggest that a community is interested in engaging with the DOE in the future.

-• Phase 1
+- Phase 1

-• Phase 2
+- Phase 2

-• Phase 3
+- Phase 3

 Drawing on the lived experience of populations with a history of being under-served and/or over-burdened, we will first explore how these communities currently learn about and consider potentially contentious siting and infrastructure projects, particularly those cutting across geographies and jurisdictions.
-We will offer capacity building workshops and gather recommendations from the community for how to do consent-based siting well.
+We will offer capacity building workshops and gather recommendations from the community for how to do collaborative-based siting well.

 Using what we learned from Phase 1, and incorporating learning from other countries, we will develop a common framework of principles and resources that US communities deem vital in building a meaningful, collaborative CBS process.